rafa-ce/M101P/Week 7 - Final Exam/Question 10.md

 :white_medium_square: The query used an index to figure out which documents match the find criteria.

-:white_medium_square: The query scanned every document in the collection.
+:white_check_mark: The query scanned every document in the collection.

 :white_medium_square: The query returned 120,477 documents.

-:white_medium_square: The query avoided sorting the documents because it was able to use an index's ordering.
+:white_check_mark: The query avoided sorting the documents because it was able to use an index's ordering.